gevulotnetwork/taiko-demo/README.md

-Running it can take some time, depending on system resources
+Running it can take some time, depending on system resources.

 ```
 ./target/release/prover_cmd offline_prover -k gevulot/kzg_bn254_22.srs -w gevulot/witness-57437.json  -p proof.json
 ```

-See the next section for running the verifier and legacy prover.

-### 3.3 Summary
+### 3.3 Verifier and legacy prover

 We have exposed a verifier mode, which is normally not done separately by `prover_cmd`, but rather at the end of the proof generation as a check.
 We have encapsulated that code for our verifier.
 There is also verification done on-chain, by the L1 node.

 Additionally, we support the legacy prover, which uses a live RPC connection to generate the witness, being used directly to generate the proof.
 We use command line arguments here, instead of environment variables used in the original version.

+### 3.4 Summary

 The four modes of `prover_cmd` are illustrated with the following calls.
 The witness capture and legacy prover both require a live RPC Katla endpoint.
 They should all work as written, given a valid connection.